LingyunXiong/LingyunXiong.github.io/club.markdown

 permalink: /DynamicsClub/
 ---

-Dynamics Club is a forum for junior scientists to discuss how to apply nonlinear dynamics to tackle the most challenging biological questions.
+Dynamics Club is a forum for junior scientists to discuss nonlinear dynamics in biology.
 You are cordially invited to join the discussion.
-Guest speakers are welcome!
+All are welcome!

+We're recruiting speakers on a rolling basis throughout the year.
+To refer, please contact the host [**Ivy Xiong**](https://lingyunxiong.github.io) (Email: [lingyunx@usc.edu](mailto:lingyunx@usc.edu)).

 &nbsp;
 &nbsp;